bryan-nathan-c/cucumber-selenium-gradle-framework/README.md

     When username "standard_user" and password "" are entered And the login button is clicked
     Then an error message "Epic sadface: Password is required" should be displayed

+🔹 API Test (ReqRes API)
+Feature: User API Testing

+  Scenario: Get user list from API
+    Given the API endpoint is "https://reqres.in/api/users?page=2"
+    When a GET request is sent
+    Then the response status code should be 200
+    And the response should contain "Janet"